 5. Use a child harness.

 I used umbrella strollers when we’d go to theme parks until Zoe was too big for them, but you can use a child harness if you feel ok about it.
-That said, I saw plenty of kids wearing them at Disney World, although getting your kids to wear one might be a problem.
+That said, I saw plenty of kids wearing them at Disney World, although getting your kids to wear one m

 6. Give your child swim lessons.